DTT2411/DTSurveyAnalytics/README.md

 ### User Stories
 As an administrator, I want to...
+- ...be able to restrict respondents access to the application so that they can add, update and delete their data, but not have access to other functions
 - ...be able to add responses on behalf of employees as there may be cases in which employees cannot update themselves
 - ...be able to update an employee's responses in case they wish to make changes after initial completion
 - ...be able to delete an employee's responses in case their data is no longer mean to be counted for any reason (e.g. left organisation, GDPR request)